-We benchmark to provide an external frame of reference on range and reasonableness of compensation levels and practices.
+We review market-based comparative compensation information to provide an external frame of reference on range and reasonableness of compensation levels and practices.
 Market information is used as a data point in decision-making, and not as a primary factor.